thesynthax/thesynthax/README.md

 <h1 align="center">Hello, World!
 Kushagra Srivastava aka TheSynthax here</h1>
-<h2 align="center">A 19 Y/O passionate about Programming, Music and Technology. </h3>
+<h2 align="center">A 20 Y/O passionate about Programming, Music and Technology. </h3>
 <h4 align="center">
 My name is Kushagra Srivastava.
 I am an undergraduate at IIT Kharagpur who likes to experiment with new stuff. <br>
-I aspire to become proficient in various languages for Full-stack.
-App and Game Development. <br>
+I aspire to become proficient in various languages for Full-stack, App and Game Development. <br>
 A bit of interest in Machine Learning and Neural Algorithms, I am building a graph based WebApp and a game called Overvault as a side project. <br>
 Connect with me through the links below to have a chat about Tech :)
 </h4>